vast-community-hub/retro-games-vast/README.md

 ## Acknowledgments

-- [Lee Clayberg](https://github.com/LeeClayberg) for all the initial work.
+- [Lee Clayberg](https://github.com/LeeClayberg) for all the initial development of this project.